lepidus/thoth-templates-doc/onix21_template_reference.md

 ### IllustrationsNote
 `Optional`

 A note about the illustrations in the product.
+The text may also include other content items, eg maps, bibliography, tables, index etc.

+Use this element for bibliography notes.

 ```xml
 <IllustrationsNote>Includes bibliographical references and index.</IllustrationsNote>